Team AckoJun 24, 2022

 Provides you with a financial backup in case of a mishap.
 Covers costs (vehicle damage, third-party losses) incurred due to an accident.

-Comes with the mandatory Third-party Bike Liability cover for your two-wheeler.
+Comes with the mandatory Third-party Bike Insurance cover for your two-wheeler.

 Note: Apart from the benefits mentioned above, the mandatory Personal Accident Cover provides coverage of up to Rs.
 15 lakhs if the rider suffers an injury leading to disability or accidental death.
 But you have to buy the PA cover separately.